ibm-cloud-docs/netezza/webconsole/users-group.md

 |Password expiration| Specifies when a user password expires.|
 |Created on | Specifies when the user was created.|
 |Authentication type| Specifies the authentication type.|
-{: caption="Table 1.
-The table lists group-related values and their definitions." caption-side="bottom"}
+{: caption="The table lists group-related values and their definitions." caption-side="bottom"}

 ### User actions
 {: #user-actions}